MadLittleMods/zig-neural-networks/dev-notes.md

 y_i = S(x)_i = \frac{e^{x_i}}{\sum\limits_{j=1}^{n} e^{x_j}}
 = \frac{\verb|exp_input|}{\verb|exp_sum|}
 `$

+We can see that the equation above uses all of the `inputs` ($`x_1`$ - $`x_4`$) in the `exp_sum` term.
+So if we try find the full derivative of the SoftMax function or any other multi-input activations, when we do a Jacobian Matrix, we will find that it is *NOT* sparse and we actually need to take the whole thing into account.

 We can use the quotient rule ($`(\frac{u}{v})' = \frac{u'v - uv'}{v^2}`$) to
 find the derivative of the SoftMax equation with respect to a